plamen-kolev/Mobile-Computer-Systems-Development/README.md

 Started working on the UI, using UI kit as bootstrap feels boring Ported most of the visual components to UI

-09:46
+09:46 - 11:33
-Find friend feature search bar begun
+Find friend feature search bar completed
+This bar hides when no serch term is used

+11:33 - 12:20
+Add new friend feature and confirm friend now

+13:19 13:40
+Will be working on implementing realtime update upon adding somebody to friends

+13:40 - 14:00
+Fixed a bug when confirming friend request - the backend was rendering the view multiple times causing error to be thrown